mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/customers/id/:id'
 > * Takes in a customer_id parameter in the url.
-> * Returns the same as the '/api/customers/all' route above, but the array will contain only a single customer object.
+> * Returns a single customer and their details in an array of a single customer object.

 **POST methods:**
 > ## '/api/customers'
 > * Takes in a list of parameters in the body object.
-> * It returns status code 200 and a 'New customer was successfully added!' message if successful.
+> * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It returns status code 400 and a 'Could not add the new customer... please check your request and try again!' message if unsuccessful.
+> * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.
 ```
 // sample request body for the '/api/customers' POST route
 {
     "first_name": "John",
     "last_name": "Doe",
-    "address": "123 Main St,
+    "address": "123 Main St",
     "city": "Cleveland",
     "state": "OH",
     "zip": "44124",